Kayskip/GalacticMechanic/README.md

 https://skippergamedev.tumblr.com/

 Important Notes :
 Initial development and construction of the game was by Christopher and Sean.
-Game has been altered and updated by the rest of the team, I was responsible for the creation of the Server and Server Room (Including texturing and object placement).
+Game has been altered and updated by the rest of the team, I was responsible for the creation of the Engine and Server Room (Including texturing and object placement).

 Programmers :